 Disadvantages of iOS

-1. Strict App Store Guidelines Apple’s review process can be challenging:
+1. Strict App Store Guidelines Apple’s review can be a slog:

 - Longer review times (1-7 days)